 - Exercise ultimate fiduciary responsibility and authority.

 The ABIM Council establishes and pursues the continuous improvement of program standards, policies and procedures governing the requirements for initial Certification and MOC.
-The Council is where cross-cutting issues that affect all specialty boards are addressed and framed in a way that all of the Boards can constructively address them in a discipline-specific way.
+The Council is where issues that affect physicians across specialties are decided upon and framed so that the Specialty Boards can constructively approach them in a discipline-specific way.
 Current examples of such issues include implementing policies to help make MOC formative assessment activities more relevant and less burdensome in specialty disciplines.
 At this critical time when so much is changing in health care, the Council wants its decision-making enriched by the perspectives and expertise from the wider health care stakeholder community and therefore its membership is competency-based including broad participation from membership of the Specialty Boards.

 The Council's role is to: